julia-rodrigo/amazon-clone/README.md

 cd amazon-clone
 {
-    NOTE: you need to rename your folder from "amazon-clone-with-firebase" to "amazon-clone" to run this
+    you need to rename your folder from "amazon-clone-with-firebase" to "amazon-clone" to run this

     Running this code makes sure youre in file directory 'amazon-clone'